Background pattern

 Do not use this medication after the expiration date that appears on the packaging after CAD.
 The expiration date is the last day of the month indicated.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of the packaging and unused medications at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of unused packaging and medications.
-By doing so, you will help protect the environment.
+Medications should not be thrown down the drain or into the trash.
+Deposit the packaging and medications you no longer need at the SIGRE Point in the pharmacy.
+In case of doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
+This way, you will help protect the environment.

 • The active ingredient is citalopram.
 Each tablet contains 10 mg of citalopram (hydrobromide).

-• The other components (excipients) are:core: cornstarch, lactose monohydrate, copovidone, glycerol (E-422), microcrystalline cellulose, sodium croscarmellose, and magnesium stearate,coating: hypromellose 5, macrogol 400, titanium dioxide (E-171).
+• The other components (excipients) are: core: cornstarch, lactose monohydrate, copovidone, glycerol (E-422), microcrystalline cellulose, sodium croscarmellose, and magnesium stearate, coating: hypromellose 5, macrogol 400, titanium dioxide (E-171).

-Appearance of the product and contents of the packaging
+Appearance of the Product and Package Contents

-Only some pack sizes may be marketed.
+Only some package sizes may be marketed.

 Mabo-Farma S.A.

-Vía de los Poblados, 3, Building 6
+Calle Vía de los Poblados, 3, Edificio 6

 28033 Madrid,